prebid/prebid.github.io/prebid-server/developers/add-new-bidder-java.md

 Notes on the metadata fields:
 - Add `pbs: true`.
 If you also have a [Prebid.js bid adapter](/dev-docs/bidder-adaptor.html), add `pbjs: true`.
 Default is false for both.
 - If you're on the IAB's Global Vendor List, place your ID in `gvl_id`.
 No default.
-- If you support GDPR and have a GVL ID, you may add `gdpr_supported: true`.
+- If you support the IAB's TCF-EU consent string format and have a GVL ID, you may add `tcfeu_supported: true`.
 Default is false.
-- If you support the US Privacy consentManagementUsp module, add `usp_supported: true`.
+- If you support the IAB's US Privacy consent string format, add `usp_supported: true`.
 Default is false.
 - If you support one or more userId modules, add `userId: (list of supported vendors)`.
 Default is none.
 - If you support video, native, or audio mediaTypes add `media_types: video, native, audio`.
 Note that display is added by default.
 If you don't support display, add "no-display" as the first entry, e.g. `media_types: no-display, native`.
 No defaults.
-- If you support COPPA, add `coppa_supported: true`.
+- If you support the COPPA flag, add `coppa_supported: true`.
 Default is false.
-- If you support GPP, add `gpp_supported: true`.
+- If you support the IAB's GPP consent string, add `gpp_supported: true`.
 Default is false.
 - If you support the [supply chain](/dev-docs/modules/schain.html) feature, add `schain_supported: true`.
 Default is false.
 - If you support adding a demand chain on the bid response, add `dchain_supported: true`.
 Default is false.
 - If your bidder doesn't work well with safeframed creatives, add `safeframes_ok: false`.
 This will alert publishers to not use safeframed creatives when creating the ad server entries for your bidder.
 No default.